Johnny One Note

-"Johnny One Note" is a 1937 show tune from the 1937 Rodgers and Hart musical Babes in Arms, where it was introduced by Wynn Murray.
+"Johnny One Note" is a 1937 show tune from the 1937 Rodgers and Hart musical Babes in Arms, in which it was introduced by Wynn Murray.
 Judy Garland sang it in the Rodgers & Hart biopic Words and Music (1948).

 Popular recordings in 1937 were by Hal Kemp & His Orchestra (vocal by Skinnay Ennis) and by Victor Young and His Orchestra (vocal by Bobby Dolan).